-This Agreement is made and entered into by and between PSI Energy, Inc., an Indiana corporation with its principal place of business at 1000 East Main Street, Plainfield, In. (hereinafter “PSI Energy”) and, West Fork Land Development Company L.L.C., Wheatland, Indiana Attn: Chris Norris, Plant Manager OEC, Wheatland, P. O. Box 187 Wheatland, Indiana 47597 (hereinafter “Buyer”) (collectively hereinafter the “Parties”) as of the 1st day of April 2000 (the “Effective Date”), revised the 17th day of May, 2000.
+This Agreement is made and entered into by and between PSI Energy, Inc., an Indiana corporation with its principal place of business at 1000 East Main Street, Plainfield, Indiana (hereinafter “PSI Energy”) and, West Fork Land Development Company L.L.C., Wheatland, Indiana Attn: Chris Norris, Plant Manager OEC, Wheatland, P. O. Box 187 Wheatland, Indiana 47597 (hereinafter “Buyer”) (collectively hereinafter the “Parties”), as of the 1st day of April 2000 (the “Effective Date”), revised the 19th day of July, 2000.

-WHEREAS, Buyer desires to have PSI Energy provide routine maintenance at one (1) Buyer owned substation; and
+WHEREAS, Buyer desires to have PSI Energy provide routine maintenance at one (1) Buyer -owned substation; and

 WHEREAS, Buyer desires to have PSI Energy from time to time perform equipment inspection and/or repair; and